felixlopz/hubrise-test-task/APPS-TEMPLATE/en/connect-hubrise.md

 To connect SOLUTION to HubRise, proceed as follows:

 1. Create a HubRise account.
 For more information, see our [Get Started Guide](/docs/get-started).
-1. Give SOLUTION access to your account.
-For more information, see [Give Access to SOLUTION Support](#give-access-to-SOLUTION-support).
+1. Grant SOLUTION access to your HubRise account.
+For more information, see [Grant Access to SOLUTION Support](#grant-access-to-SOLUTION-support).
 1. Contact the SOLUTION support team who will establish the connection to HubRise.
 For more information, see [Contact SOLUTION Support](#contact-SOLUTION-support).

-## Give Access to SOLUTION Support
+## Grant Access to SOLUTION Support

-To facilitate the support of your requests, we recommend you give SOLUTION support access to your HubRise account.
+To facilitate the support of your requests, we recommend that you grant SOLUTION support access to your HubRise account.
 -- OR --
-To connect SOLUTION, and facilitate the support of your requests, we recommend you give SOLUTION support access to your HubRise account.
+To connect SOLUTION, and facilitate the support of your requests, we recommend that you grant SOLUTION support access to your HubRise account.

-To give access to SOLUTION, proceed as follows:
+To grant access to SOLUTION, proceed as follows:

 1. From the HubRise back office, select **SETTINGS** in the left-hand menu.
 1. In the **Permissions** section, enter `contact@SOLUTION.com` and select **Manager** in the drop-down list of roles.
 1. Click the **+** icon to grant SOLUTION support access to your account.

-Adding a user is the recommended way to give access to a third party to your HubRise account or location.
+Adding a user is the recommended way to grant access to a third party to your HubRise account or location.
 Sharing passwords is not recommended for security reasons.
 For more information on permissions, see the [Permissions](/docs/permissions) help page.

 ## Contact SOLUTION Support